-Other examples are CaterpillarTM (the correct classification would be crawler type vehicle), DiscmanTM (portable compact disc player), Band-AidTM (sticking plasters), Blu-Ray discsTM (optical storage discs with enhanced capacity) or TeflonTM (non-stick coating based on polytetrafluoroethylene).
-This list is not exhaustive and, if in doubt, examiners should refer cases to a relevant expert within the Office.
+Other examples are Caterpillar[TM] (the correct classification would be crawler type vehicle), Discman[TM] (portable compact disc player), Band-Aid[TM] (sticking plasters), Blu-Ray discs[TM] (optical storage discs with enhanced capacity) or Teflon[TM] (non-stick coating based on polytetrafluoroethylene).
+This list is not exhaustive.
 If third parties are concerned about the generic use of a registered trade mark within a list of goods and services of an application, they may file observations to that effect.